 2. Include dairy foods in moderation

-There’s plenty of evidence to show that oats help manage cholesterol levels.
-They’re rich in a soluble fibre called beta-glucan, which attaches to cholesterol and inhibits its absorption.
-A daily intake of about 3g of beta-glucan is considered an adequate amount to make a difference.
+There’s plenty of evidence to show that oats and barley help manage cholesterol levels.
+Both these grains are rich in a soluble fibre called beta-glucan, which forms a gel that attaches to cholesterol and inhibits its absorption.
+A daily intake of about 3g of beta-glucan is considered an adequate amount to make a difference – that’s three servings of oats or barley per day.
+Many food products contain these grains.
+If you see a claim on the label saying that the food ‘lowers cholesterol’, the product will need to contain 1g or more of beta-glucan per portion.

 Try these recipes: